feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

     # Add a categorical column
     X['group'] = ["A", "B", "C", "D", "E"] * 200

-We can define a simple cut-off value (for example the letter C.
+We can define a simple cut-off value (for example the letter C).

 .. code:: python